robcowie/SublimeTODO/README.markdown

 `Show TODOs` command can be triggered from the command palette.
 No default key bindings are provided.

+## Navigating results

+Results can be navigated by keyboard and mouse:

+ * `n`ext, `p`revious, `c`lear, `enter`
+ * `alt-double click`

+ Note that due to the lack of support for context in mousemaps right now, alt-double click will trigger in _any_ document, though it should be a no-op.

 # License

 All of SublimeTODO is licensed under the MIT license.